wp-plugins/sz-google/readme.txt

 * `[sz-hangouts-start] .: google hangouts starter button`

-**Google Groups Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.
+**Google Hangouts Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.

-* `szgoogle_get_groups_code()`
+* `szgoogle_get_hangouts_code_start()`

 = Google Panoramio module =
 **<a href="http://wordpress.org/plugins/sz-google/"> </a>**